pvkc/Online-Grocery-Store-SQLite/README.md

 ------------------
 'OnlineGroceryStore'             -- Folder has the runnable code.

-'Front-end'			 -- contains un-refined html(Not nedded by the program)

 'Relational Model'               -- contains the relational model diagram

 'ER-Model'			 -- contains the ER-model diagram

-'TescoAPI'			 -- API access to Tesco retail store(Irrelavent stuff)